The Amazing Ahmed

 — — AVAILABLE NOW at all — major bookstores, and online at Amazon.com, BarnesNoble.com and Borders.com. — Click the cover for a 37% discount.

-email@example.com.
+To respond to this column send email to email@example.com.
 Only those responses containing the writer's name, city and phone number (for verification purposes only) will appear on our site.
 Mike Green is an award-winning columnist and author of, "The WHOLE truth about the U.S. War on Terror: answers to every question you never knew to ask

 From the RIGHT Side is a web-only column published by the Daily Tidings.